iainfm/BirdStrike/README.md

 ## Changes

+08/01/21 Cause of the original glitch/crash discovered!
+See code at label L1F03.
-06/01/20 Additional comments added.
+06/01/21 Additional comments added.
 Vector table data hard-coded so BIRDSK1 doesn't need to be loaded first.
 NOPs added so memory locations are consistent with the original binary.